zalando/postgres-operator/docs/reference/operator_parameters.md

 * **log_s3_bucket**
   S3 bucket to use for shipping postgres daily logs.
 Works only with S3 on AWS.
   The bucket has to be present and accessible by Postgres pods.
-At the moment Spilo does not yet support this.
 The default is empty.

 * **kube_iam_role**
   AWS IAM role to supply in the `iam.amazonaws.com/role` annotation of Postgres